 You can buy some of these decorations, make some with ease, and some will be longer-term projects.
 We've included a range.
 So, no matter your DIY levels, you'll be able to find something to inspire your bike alterations.

-After rummaging through the depths of the internet, we have whittled it down to our 30 favourite decorations to make your bike stand out in a crowd!
+After rummaging through the depths of the internet, we have whittled it down to our 30 favourite decorations to make your bike - or your kids' bike - stand out in a crowd!

 1. Colour Chip Wheels